 - A dog collar – Again keep it on yourself

-or other – My dog loves blankets and pillows.
+- Favorite Blanket or other – My dog loves blankets and pillows.
 Roll it up and attach it to your bag or the dog’s bag if the blanket is small enough.

 - A wool blanket would be a great addition especially if you live in colder weather!
-Wool wicks away moisture, and is a very warm material.
+Wool wicks away moisture and is a very warm material.

 - Paracord – You never know when or why you might need this.

 I drove 4 hours from my home to go get her.
 She was special because of her name.
 If you want to see a little bit about the really personal story, dear to my heart see this post…Give Back Tuesday.

-The Shelter Pet Project is great place to find a pet where you can find a new dog or cat locally through a shelter or rescue.
+The Shelter Pet Project is a great place to find a pet where you can find a new dog or cat locally through a shelter or rescue.
 You can also read adoption success stories like mine, and gain awesome knowledge about pet adoption!

 Visit the website today to get your pet adoption process started!
 Remember there are so many pets who need good homes, they need YOU!

-I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂
+I would love to know what you think, Please leave me a comment!
+Thank you for visiting. 🙂